 - Hybrid join

-Benefits of Azure AD device registration
+Benefits of Entra ID device registration

 - Office products on Windows require this, so a key benefit is the use of Office products on Windows from that device.